-The Palliative Hub - Children
+The Palliative Hub - Learning

 The Palliative Hub – Learning Platform’s overarching goal is to provide an online learning environment for palliative care education.
 The Learning Platform offers a number of palliative care online learning and blended learning programmes and it offers an environment for palliative care educators, including hospice education providers to host their own learning materials.
 The Learning Platform currently contains:

 In May 2015, a suite of new online palliative care education programmes was launched by All Ireland Institute of Hospice and Palliative Care (AIIHPC) and its partners.
 The online programmes will not only be of benefit to those working directly in palliative care, but also more broadly to all health and social care professionals.
 The programmes and associated learning resources have been developed by five different hospice education providers with funding and support from AIIHPC. programmes available are: